 Data can help the fight for peace and justice.
 We can begin by making sure every person is counted.
-Amazingly, the births of more than 1 in 10 children under the age of 5 are not registered, so they don’t officially exist and therefore lack basic human rights and protection.
-As basic as it sounds, one of the objectives of Goal 16 is to ensure that the existence of every human being is recorded.
+Amazingly, the births of more than 1 in 10 children under the age of 5 are not registered.
+They don’t officially exist and therefore lack basic human rights and protection.
+Birth registration has occurred for 73 percent of children under 5, but only 46% of sub-Saharan Africa have had their births registered.
+Consequently, one of the basic objectives of Goal 16 is to ensure that the existence of every human being is recorded.

 The photographs showing Europe’s migration crisis are heartbreaking.
 Anguish etched into faces of people desperately attempting to find safety – except for those like that of two-year-old Aylan Kurdi, lifeless on the shoreline, who paid the ultimate price searching for it.
 The photos offer a tiny glimpse into the nightmare millions face fleeing Syria.
 Over half of the population has been forced from their homes, and many people have been displaced multiple times as the United Nations Office for the Coordination of Humanitarian Affairs reports.

 Syria is a mess, torn apart by a brutal dictatorship, moderate Syrian rebels, Kurdish separatists, and the savagery of the Islamic State (IS).
 Eight years of fighting between the various groups has turned Syria into the world’s largest refugee crisis.
 But Syria is not unique.
-More than 68.5 million people or one person every two seconds were forcibly displaced around the world in 2018 as a result of conflict or persecution.
-According to the Global Peace Index 2018, refugees made up almost 1% of the global population in 2017 for the first time in modern history, at a rate 12 times higher than that in 1951.
+The world is currently witnessing the highest levels of displacement on record.
+More than 70.8 million people or nearly one person every two seconds, were forcibly displaced around the world in 2019 as a result of conflict or persecution.
+According to the Global Peace Index 2019, refugees made up almost 1% of the global population in 2017 for the first time in modern history, at a rate 12 times higher than in 1951.
 What chance do these people have to lead a normal life again?

 Data can help the fight for peace and justice.
 We can begin by making sure every person is counted.
 Amazingly, the births of more than 1 in 10 children under the age of 5 are not registered, according to data from the World Bank.
 In other words, they don’t officially exist and, therefore, lack basic human rights and protection.
 As basic as it sounds, one of the objectives of Global Goal 16 is to ensure that the existence of every human being is recorded.
 Data documenting a person is a basic human right.
 Data can also shine a light on violence and conflict, helping us understand how to stop them.